janezpodhostnik/flow-py-sdk/README.md

 Another unofficial flow blockchain python sdk.

 Under development!
-I do not recommend you use this.
+Currently this is close to an "MVP" it is mostly missing docs and organization.

 If you do want to use it, install it with: